B4rtekk1/Password_Manager/README.md

 - The program may not work correctly when run inside some IDE integrated terminals or the default Windows CMD, especially when entering the master password (hidden input).
 - For best results, run the program in a standalone terminal emulator such as PowerShell, Windows Terminal, or a Unix-like shell (e.g., bash, zsh).
 - This limitation is due to how some terminals handle input/output and the behavior of the golang.org/x/term package.
-- The ID assigned to each password entry is fixed at the time of creation and does not automatically update or shift when other entries are added or removed.
-Therefore, IDs should be treated as unique identifiers and not assumed to represent the current position in the list.

 ## Notes

 - The master password is critical.
 If lost, the encrypted passwords in `passwords.json` cannot be recovered.
 - Ensure `passwords.json` is backed up securely, as it contains all encrypted credentials.
-- The program does not currently support editing or deleting passwords; you can extend it by modifying the code.
+- The program does not currently support editing; you can extend it by modifying the code.

 ## Limitations

-- No password editing or deletion functionality.
+- No password editing functionality.
 - No backup or recovery mechanism for the master password.
 - The program runs in a terminal and does not have a graphical interface.

 ## Future Improvements

-- Add functionality to edit or delete existing passwords.
+- Add functionality to edit existing passwords.
 - Add support for exporting/importing the password database.
 - Enhance error handling for invalid inputs.
 - Mobile/Web app for accessibility